polterguy/phosphorusfive/core/p5.ajax/README.md

 dynamically - And even its ID - And p5.ajax will automatically take care of everything that changes, and render the correct HTML/JSON back to the client.

-Imagine you have a "myWidget" on your page, which can be any of the three existing types of widgets, and then you do something like this in one of your web methods.
+Imagine you have a _"myWidget"_ on your page, which can be any of the 3 existing types of widgets, and then you do something like this in one of your web methods.

 ```csharp